Student Grievances and Appeals | KCTCS

 1. Whether or not any conflicts of interest arise with the regular members of the CAB.
 If conflicts are found, the respective alternates will be used instead.

 2. If the CAB decides the appeal is within their authority, then within five (5) business days, the CAB chair shall invite the appropriate college representatives to provide written statements and any related records.
 These statements and records are due to be returned to the CAB within ten (10) business days.
+Appeals related to suspension and/or expulsion for threatened violent behavior to a student’s self or others require the Chief Safety Officer/designee and a representative from the college Behavioral Intervention Team (BIT) or Community of Care team (COC) to be included in CAB communications, meetings, document review sessions, and hearings.
+The Chief Safety Officer/designee and BIT representative act in an advisory capacity for the CAB.

-5. If the CAB decides to hear the case, it will establish procedures and a schedule.
+3. The CAB then has ten (10) business days to review the appeal and all the documentation to decide by majority vote whether to hold a hearing or make a recommendation regarding the appeal to the College President based on the written documentation provided by each party.
+The CAB must hear appeals of an immediate temporary suspension or an appeal for a sanction of suspension or expulsion.
+If the CAB decides to hear the case, it will establish procedures and a schedule.
 All parties shall have the opportunity to appear at the hearing and to present oral and written evidence in support of their positions.
 The CAB may call for further evidence as it deems appropriate.
-The hearing shall be held, and a final decision made by the CAB within 20 business days after the decision to hear the case.
-The CAB’s decision is final, and the student has no further right to appeal within the system.
+The hearing shall be held, and a recommendation made by the CAB to the College President within 20 business days after the decision to hear the case.
+The College President shall review the recommendation of the CAB and issue a decision to the student within five (5) business days of receiving the recommendation from the CAB.
+The decision of the College President is final unless the decision is a sanction of suspension or expulsion of the student.
+A Student may appeal a sanction of suspension or expulsion to the KCTCS Board of Regents as outlined in Section 3.5 below

 3.5 Appeal of Suspension or Expulsion to the KCTCS Board of Regents

-Pursuant to KRS 164.370, students may appeal a sanction of suspension or expulsion to the KCTCS Board of Regents.
+Students may appeal a sanction of suspension or expulsion to the KCTCS Board of Regents.

 1. Before an appeal can be submitted to the Board of Regents, the student must exhaust all available remedies by using all applicable appeal processes in this Code.

-2. The student has 30 calendar days from the completion of the final applicable appeal process to submit an appeal in writing to the KCTCS Board of Regents in care of the KCTCS President.
+2. The student has 30 business days from the completion of the final applicable appeal process to submit an appeal in writing to the KCTCS Board of Regents in care of the KCTCS President.

 3. Upon receipt of an appeal, the KCTCS President shall forward the appeal document to the Office of General Counsel.
 The Office of General Counsel shall conduct a review of the record related to the suspension or expulsion and may conduct additional fact finding if warranted.
 The Office of General Counsel shall prepare a Report of Findings.